GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 const loafs = performance.getEntriesByType('long-animation-frame');
 ```

-However, not that [there is a `maxBufferSize` for performance entries](https://w3c.github.io/timing-entrytypes-registry/#registry) after which older entries are dropped.
+However, there is [a `maxBufferSize` for performance entries](https://w3c.github.io/timing-entrytypes-registry/#registry) after which older entries are dropped.
 The `long-animation-frame` buffer size is currently set to 200, the same as for `long-tasks`.

 ### Advantages of looking at frames instead of tasks